k-yoshi-tosti/ArduinoTAS/README.md

 #### Run

-To start a TAS file, simply start the clientTAS_GUI.py, it will run the script `script0.txt` in the same directory.
-Make sure your `port` on the top of that file is correct and the pins of TX & RX on your Arduino are connected correctly.
+To start a TAS file, simply start the clientTAS_GUI.py (in the Arduino/utils folder).
+Make sure your `port` on the last line of that file is correct and the pins of TX & RX on your Arduino are connected correctly.
 Then connect your Arduino via USB to the Switch.
 After starting the program, a new window will appear - you will first need to synchronize with the switch, then load a TAS script and run it.

 #### Thanks